-Your Verbal, Quantitative, and Total GMAT scores are determined by a complex mathematical procedure that takes into account the difficulty of the questions that were presented to you and how you answered them.
+Your Verbal, Quantitative, and Total GMAT scores are determined by an algorithm that takes into account the difficulty of the questions that were presented to you and how you answered them.
 When you answer the easier questions correctly, you get a chance to answer harder questions, making it possible to earn a higher score.
 After you have completed all the questions on the test, or when your time is expired, the computer will calculate your scores.
-Your scores on the Verbal and Quantitative sections are combined to produce your Total score.
+Your scores on the Verbal and Quantitative sections are combined to produce your Total score which ranges from 200 to 800 in10-point increments.

-The Analytical Writing Assessment consists of one writing task, Analysis of an Argument, and your essay will be scored two times independently.
+The Analytical Writing Assessment consists of one writing task.
+Your essay will be scored two times independently.
 Essays are evaluated by college and university faculty members from a variety of disciplines, including management education, who rate the overall quality of your critical thinking and writing.
 (For details on how readers are qualified, visit mba.com.)
-In addition, your response may be scored by an automated scoring program designed to reflect the judgment of expert readers.
+In addition, your response is also scored by an automated scoring program designed to reflect the judgment of expert readers.

-Your essay is scored on a scale of 0 to 6, with 6 being the highest score and 0 the lowest.
+Your essay is scored on a scale of 0 to 6, in half-point increments, with 6 being the highest score and 0 the lowest.
 A score of zero is given for responses that are off topic, are in a foreign language, merely attempt to copy the topic, consist only of keystroke characters, or are blank.
 Your AWA score is typically the average of two independent ratings.
 If the independent scores vary by more than a point, a third reader adjudicates, but because of ongoing training and monitoring, discrepancies are rare.